Best daily deals

 A hand holds a Apple AirPods (3rd generation) earbud by the stem to reveal the open-type fit and embedded sensors.

-The Apple AirPods (3rd generation) has a slightly angled design that supposedly makes for a more comfortable fit.
+The Apple AirPods (3rd generation) have a slightly angled design that supposedly provides a more comfortable fit.

 The Apple AirPods (3rd generation) microphone could sound great, depending on what device you use it with.
 If you’re connecting to an Apple device, you’re in for some of the best true wireless mic audio around.
 The same is true for the AirPods Pro, but the newer device is a clear step up.
 Listen for yourself: